lytranp/lytranp.github.io/_posts/datamining/2011-11-11-Decision-Tree-1.md

 + Parametric model (Linear models): have assumption that data is linear, has pre-determined number of parameters => its degree of freedom is limited => reduce risk of overfitting

-To avoid overfitting the training data, we need to restrict Descision Tree's freedom during training: called regularization.
+To avoid overfitting the training data, we need to restrict Decision Tree's freedom during training: called regularization.
 Regularization hyperparameters depend on the algorithm used.

 Some common hyperparameters for Decision Tree
 + max_depth: default is None, means unlimited